 What Information Can Law Enforcement Get From the FL Marijuana Registry?

-Law enforcement can access personal identifying information such as a name, address, phone number, birth date, and photo of a patient or caregiver on the registry.
+Law enforcement can access personal identifying information such as the name, address, phone number, birth date, and photo of a patient or caregiver on the registry.
 The only information they are not privy to is the patient’s diagnosis.

 Law enforcement must undergo training before being provided access to the registry, and misuse of the registry can lead to criminal charges or disciplinary action.